microsoftgraph/msgraph-sdk-powershell/src/Mail/Mail/docs/v1.0-beta/Remove-MgUserMailFolderMessage.md

 # Remove-MgUserMailFolderMessage

 ## SYNOPSIS
-Delete navigation property messages for users
+The collection of messages in the mailFolder.

 ## SYNTAX